EICR Certificate Cost

 • What an electrical safety check involves in the UK, how long an EICR lasts, and when you might need to get one.

-• How to find and hire a qualified electrician to perform the test and issue the certificate.
+• How to find and hire a local electrician to perform the test and issue the certificate using MyJobQuote.

 Looking to learn about the cost of an electric safety certificate?

-An electrical safety certificate is an electrical report that homeowners might get for their peace of mind, but it's also valuable if you're considering putting your house on the market — as it confirms your home's electricals are working as they should be.
+Homeowners may get one for their peace of mind, but it's also valuable if you're considering putting your house on the market, as it confirms your home's electricals are working as they should be.

 However, it's a legal requirement for landlords in the UK to regularly get the electrical equipment in their rental properties inspected and tested.
-If landlords aren't compliant with these rules, then they can be fined up to £40,000 in England.
+If landlords don't have a valid EICR for their properties, then they can be fined up to £40,000 in England.

 electrician checking appliances